hare-digital/code-test/README.md

 }
 ```

-For extra points, do a version or explain how you would do it without using a for/foreach.
+For extra points, do a version or explain how you would do it without using a for/foreach/while loop.

 PLEASE DO NOT CREATE A PULL REQUEST.
 Send code test via email you have been given.